 “Being her mother, I’d expect a dowry,” the older woman continued slyly.
 “Just a token gift, to remind me of her happiness.
 Something from here, maybe.”

-Puzzled, Inari watched as her gaze wandered over the room, before finally coming to a rest on the metal and glass sphere.
+Puzzled, Inari watched as her gaze wandered over the room, before finally coming to rest on the metal and glass sphere.
 She gave him another eerie grin.

 “What about that lamp?” she asked.
 “It’d look lovely back home!”